helmuthdu/automate-frontend-workflow/README.md

 - For `.js` and `.ts` files, excluding tests, run [ESLint](http://eslint.org) and check related tests with [Vitest](http://vitest.dev) after.
 - For `.spec.js` and `.spec.ts` tests files, run [ESLint](http://eslint.org), and the tests with [Vitest](http://vitest.dev) after.

-To start, initialize the git-conventional-commits with `npx git-conventional-commits init` command, and then you update the `lefthook.yml` as follows:
+To start, initialize the git-conventional-commits by running the `npx git-conventional-commits init` command, and then update the `lefthook.yml` as follows:

 ```yaml
 commit-msg: